neerajram30/neerajram30/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Neeraj, I'm a web Developer from kerala
+I'm Neeraj, I'm a kerala based student developer.
+I,m currently studying my Btech computer sceience degreee from COLLEGE OF ENGINEERING CHERTALA.
+Currently working on some small projects and looking for a cool open source project to contribute

 ⚡⚡My status ⚡⚡